rocketgram/rocketgram-template/README.md

 You need copy `app.env.template` to `app.env` and set `TOKEN` parameter to token taken from [BotFather](https://t.me/BotFather).
-Then you can run bot with one of following method.
+Then you can run bot with one of the following methods.

 ### Run with venv